-Following was Tijs Vrolix with "How to create a 30 minutes presentation in 10 minutes" which had nothing to do with presentations but an "I Heart Phone" call for members.
+Following was Tijs Vrolix with “How to create a 30 minutes presentation in 10 minutes” which had nothing to do with presentations but with the “I Heart Phone” Facebook group.
 He is looking for

 Belgian designers, developers and thinkers working on iPhone (and mobile in general) apps and interested in meeting up to share experiences and thoughts [...].

 Nice idea, I’m looking forward to the first meeting.
 We also had a short discussion on copyright law and how to persuade public companies to open up their data.

 Stef explained some basic electronics for his Tweetshirt 2.0 concept.
 I had read about the Ardiuno but Stef convinced me, I need this!
 He gave an awesome presentation and opened a whole new geeky world to me.

 It looked like Koen Delvaux continued Stef’s presentation with “The Kodel, an RC airplane autopilot for aerial photography”.
 He built a system where his remote controlled plane will follow waypoints (added via Google Earth) to a certain location where the plane will circle around and take pictures of the area (read: low budget aerial photography), pure genius.
 I have been waiting for this presentation and it sure didn’t disappoint.

 Some more coffee and off we went to Stijn Wijndaele’s Twitpickr presentation.
 He got a lot of Twitter buzz last week so I wanted to hear his story.
 I don’t always agree with his statements but auch, this guy has a special presentation style.